Police: Man fatally shot by deputies held woman for 6 days

 In Boone’s case, authorities allege he imprisoned his on-and-off girlfriend in her Palmdale home between June 9 and Monday, threatening and pistol-whipping her, court documents show.
 The girlfriend “waited for an opportunity when he wasn’t looking and she was able to get out, run to a business and had them call 911,” Westphal said.

-Prosecutors filed 13 counts against Boone on Tuesday and a warrant was issued for his arrest.
-The next day a surveillance team of deputies followed Boone to a residence in the desert community of Rosamond, about 20 miles (32 kilometers) north of Palmdale.
+Prosecutors filed 13 counts against Boone on Tuesday, and a warrant was issued for his arrest.
+The next day, a surveillance team of deputies followed Boone to a residence in Rosamond, about 20 miles (32 kilometers) north of Palmdale.

 Westphal said Boone’s motive for the kidnapping and assault remain under investigation, as is any potential link between the woman and Fuller.